Bio and Research Overview

 Betty Friedan (1921-2006)

-Dr. Marfeo teaches courses in (1) research methods for rehabilitation professionals; (2) disability and public health policy; and (3) occupation and adaptation among adult populations.
-Dr. Marfeo earned a BS in Occupational Therapy from the Medical College of Georgia (2004); MPH (2007) in Health Policy from Yale University; and PhD (2012) in Health Services Research from Boston University School of Public Health.
+Dr. Marfeo teaches courses in (1) research methods for health services research and health outcomes measurement development; (2) disability and public health policy; and (3) special topics in health, aging and quality of life.
+Dr. Marfeo earned a Bachelors of Science degree in Occupational Therapy from the Medical College of Georgia; Masters of Public Health (MPH) in Health Policy from Yale University School of Public Health; and Doctorate Degree (PhD) in Health Services Research from Boston University School of Public Health.

 If you are interested in joining the HPAL team please complete the Google form here: HPAL Application & Interest Form